mongodb/docs/source/reference/commands.rst

 .. describe:: moveChunk

    ``moveChunk`` is an internal command that supports the sharding functionalty and should not be called directly.
+Use the :js:func:`sh.moveChunk()` function in the :option:`mongo` shell to access this functionality.

    .. admin-only